lewagon/dotfiles/02-OOP/README.md

 ### Quizz

-At 2pm on Wednesday, let's shut down our computers and make a paper quizz during 30 minutes to fix our ideas:
+At 2pm on the day of the Food Delivery (Day Two), let's shut down our computers and make a paper quizz during 30 minutes to fix our ideas:

 - [Quizz in English](https://github.com/lewagon/quizzes/raw/gh-pages/pdf/2-oop-english.pdf)
 - [Quizz in French](https://github.com/lewagon/quizzes/raw/gh-pages/pdf/2-oop-french.pdf)